DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL Week 3 picks

-DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for CFB Week 3, NFL Week 2 on Saturday, Sept.
-12
+DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL Week 3 on Tuesday, September 16

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required